Sales Tax & Use Tax

 - Who should use it: Specifically for promoters organizing one-time events.

-Universal Request for Waiver of Penalty and Interest (PDF)
+Request for Waiver of Penalty & Interest:

 - Who should use it: Taxpayers that fail to make a timely return or payment due to circumstances beyond their control.